10XGenomics/enclone/svg_sadness.md

 This experiment was carried out on a Mac running High Sierra and might not apply to other platforms.

 The same phenomenon can be seen if one directly opens the svg file in a browser, however not by narrowing the window.
-Instead, downsize it (on a Mac thats ⌘-).
+Instead, downsize it repeatedly (on a Mac thats ⌘-).
 So this has nothing to do with markdown or html.